mmont429/gos-tech-test/README.md

 1. Logic bug

-- A subtle error exists in unit conversion logic.
+- Two subtle errors exist in unit conversion logic.
 The app still runs but the displayed value is obviously wrong when compared against the source unit.

 2. Refactor opportunity